markcheno/go-gin-app/README.md

 # Go gin app

-This is the code from the article [Building Go Web Applications and Microservices Using Gin](https://semaphoreci.com/community/tutorials/building-go-web-applications-and-microservices-using-gin).
+This based off the code from the article [Building Go Web Applications and Microservices Using Gin](https://semaphoreci.com/community/tutorials/building-go-web-applications-and-microservices-using-gin).

+Major refactoring done as a learning experience